-Joshua Trees are of course the main draw for Joshua Tree National Park, but one of the most impressive areas, botany-wise, is the Cholla Cactus Garden.
-The few acres of land here have grown countless Cholla cactus and they dot the landscape as you look out towards the hills.
-It’s a great short hike in the park and a fun 30-minute adventure for the whole family.
+Joshua Trees are, of course, the main draw for Joshua Tree National Park, but one of the most impressive areas, botany-wise, is the Cholla Cactus Garden.
+The few acres of land there have grown countless Cholla cactus, and they dot the landscape as you look out towards the hills.
+It’s a great short hike in the park and a fun 30 minute adventure for the whole family.
 Here is all the information.

 - .5 mile round trip

 - This information is from my visits in 2015, 2018 and 2019

 - Read more about Joshua Tree National Park here